akhilreddy59/notes-nest-backend/README.md

 ```

 - The server will whitelist only the origins listed in `FRONTEND_URLS`.
 If you see CORS errors in the browser showing the server allowed origin as `http://localhost:3000`, update the production environment to include your frontend domain and redeploy.

+Quick emergency option (not recommended long-term): set `ALLOW_ALL_CORS=true` in your environment to allow any origin.
+Use this only temporarily while diagnosing problems — it relaxes security and should be removed once the real origins are configured.

 Production checklist (minimal)